Politicians, TLAs, and Assassinations

-Larry King claimed to be close to Jim Garrison, the District Attorney of Orleans Parish, Louisiana and says he was privy to Garrison's investigation.
+Larry King claimed to be close to Jim Garrison, the District Attorney of Orleans Parish, Louisiana, and says he was privy to Garrison's investigation.
 According to King, Garrison had information that never made it into the investigation or the trial.
-One key item was a taped interview with a pilot hired in New Orleans and paid $5000 to fly to Dallas and pick up a young man matching Oswald's description and fly him to Mexico.
+One crucial item was a taped interview with a pilot hired in New Orleans and paid $5000 to fly to Dallas and pick up a young man matching Oswald's description and fly him to Mexico.
 The passenger never showed.
 King claimed he heard the tape, and further, the pilot later died mysteriously.

 Another item from the Garrison investigation was the leak of the Zapruder film.
-They took Dan Rather's radio narration and used it as the soundtrack, synchronizing his words "his head went forward with considerable violence." over the shot of Kennedy's head flying BACKWARD.
-This then made its way to college campuses, where it was shown to hundreds of thousands of students and played no small role in energizing the anti-war "Government lies" movement.
+Someone took Dan Rather's radio narration and used it as the soundtrack, synchronizing his words "his head went forward with considerable violence." over the shot of Kennedy's head flying BACKWARD.
+This edited version then made its way to college campuses, where it was shown to hundreds of thousands of students and played no small role in energizing the anti-war "Government lies" movement.